Wohlen, Aargau: Transportation

 Wohlen is served by three railway stations.
 The main station is Wohlen railway station, which is located on the Aargauische Südbahn, a railway line that links Lenzburg and Rotkreuz, and is the terminus of the Bremgarten–Dietikon line, from Bremgarten and Dietikon.
-It is served by service S26 of the Aargau S-Bahn, running on the Aargauische Südbahn, and service S17 of the Zurich S-Bahn, on the Bremgarten–Dietikon line, with both operating two trains per hour.
+It is served by the S26 service of Aargau S-Bahn and the S42 peak-hour service of Zurich S-Bahn, both running on the Aargauische Südbahn, and service S17 of the Zurich S-Bahn, on the Bremgarten–Dietikon line, with both operating two trains per hour.
 The other two stations, Wohlen Oberdorf and Erdmannlistein, are minor stopping points on the S17.

 Religion

 From the 2000 census, 7,531 or 56.5% were Roman Catholic, while 2,626 or 19.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 14 individuals (or about 0.11% of the population) who belonged to the Christian Catholic faith.